arifwn/TinySuspender/doc/design.md

 -----------------
 - `suspendable`
     - `auto`: Green icon. the page will be suspended automatically.
+    - `auto_disabled`: Yellow icon. the page will NOT be suspended automatically since automatic suspension is disable.
     - `form_changed`: Yellow icon. the page will NOT be suspended automatically.
       Manual suspension is still possible
     - `tab_whitelist`: Yellow icon. the page will NOT be suspended automatically.